martinfehrs/powerup/README.md

 ```
 10 8 6 4 2
 ```
-But be prepared.
+But be careful!
 If you don't specify the step it defaults to 1.
 Because of this the following code is invlid.
-It leads to an assertion as long as NDEBUG isn't defined:
+It leads to an assertion as long as NDEBUG isn't defined.
+Otherwise it runs for a long time, depending on the types size:
 ```c++
 for(auto i : pup::exclusive_range(10, 1))
 {